 Beyond this minimalist support Andrew remained fiercely independent: considering all bills and motions on their merit and sometimes supporting the Government, and sometimes the Opposition.
 On 21 January 2012 Andrew withdrew his support for the Labor Government after it broke its agreement he had signed with Julia Gillard to implement mandatory pre-commitment on all poker machines by 2014.

 Andrew was re-elected with an increased margin in 2013, and then again in 2016, and continues to be active across a range of issues including health, education and science, and jobs, as well as the issues that the major parties ignore including animal welfare, gambling reform, asylum seekers, foreign and security policy and climate change.
 Andrew has served on the Parliamentary Joint Committee on Intelligence and Security and was the Chairperson of the Parliamentary Joint Select Committee on Gambling Reform.
 Andrew’s qualifications include a Bachelor of Arts, Graduate Diploma of Management and Graduate Diploma of Defence Studies.

 Awards Andrew has received include the Australian Intelligence Community Medallion (twice), Australia Day Achievement Medallion, UN Association of Australia Whistleblower Award, Australian Plaintiff Lawyers Association Civil Justice Award and Free Speech Victoria Voltaire Award.
-Andrew is 54 years old and lives in the Denison electorate in Neika near Fern Tree.
+Andrew is 56 years old and lives in the Denison electorate in South Hobart.
 He has two young daughters, Olive and Rose.